ojhajayant/eva/week9/Readme.md

 Please refer [this notebook](https://github.com/ojhajayant/eva/blob/master/week9/S9_assignment.ipynb) for the code.

-final accuracy of your model = 88.03%
+final accuracy of the model = 88.03%

 Logs:
 ```